jeffrey-fontys/s3-portfolio/README.md

 ### 4.2.
 CI/CD

 For the Eeventify project I took up development of the CI/CD workflow together with another student.
-He took responsibility for the continues deployment, while I worked on continuous integration and delivery.
+He took responsibility for the continuous deployment, while I worked on continuous integration and delivery.
 In order to achieve this I made use of GitHub Actions, a CI/CD platform offered by the GitHub team that integrates directly with the source code repository.
 I had never used this platform before or even made use CI/CD of any kind, but the [documentation](https://docs.github.com/en/actions) proved quite helpful and GitHub provides several useful template workflows for different kind of projects and goals, such as building a .NET project or building and publishing a Docker image.

 With these tools I have written a workflow for each Eeventify service that:
 - Builds the project and runs unit tests;